LeventErkok/sbv/README.md

 solvers are not good at proofs that require induction, or those that require complex chains of reasoning.
 Induction is necessary to reason about any recursive algorithm, and most such proofs require carefully constructed equational steps.

-SBV allows for a style of semi-automated theorem proving, called TP (for Theorem-Proving, not toilet-paper, though you can be the judge of that!), which can be used to construct such proofs.
+SBV allows for a style of semi-automated theorem proving, called TP. which can be used to construct such proofs.
-The documentation includes example proofs for many list functions, and even inductive proofs for the familiar insertion and merge-sort algorithms, along with a proof that the square-root of 2 is irrational.
+The documentation includes example proofs for many list functions, and even inductive proofs for the familiar insertion, merge, quick-sort algorithms, along with a proof that the square-root of 2 is irrational.
 While a proper theorem prover (such as Lean, Isabelle etc.) is a more appropriate choice for such proofs, with some guidance (and acceptance of a much larger trusted code base!), SBV can be used to establish correctness of various mathematical claims and algorithms that are usually beyond the scope of SMT solvers alone.
 See the documentation under the `Documentation.SBV.Examples.TP` directory.

 ## Copyright, License